 Use a web proxy¶

-Mirantis Secure Registry makes outgoing connections to check for new versions, automatically renew its license, and update its vulnerability database.
-If MSR can’t access the internet, then you’ll have to manually apply updates.
+Mirantis Secure Registry (MSR) makes outgoing connections to check for new versions, automatically renew its license, and update its vulnerability database.
+If MSR cannot access the Internet, you must manually apply any updates.

-MSR will hide the password portion of the URL, when it is displayed in the MSR UI.
+MSR does not display the password portion of the URL when it is presented in the MSR UI.

 Verify that your web proxy is properly configured: